 - A psychiatric rotation that capitalizes on MDFMR’s geographic proximity to one of the state’s psychiatric hospitals.
 Diagnosis of psychiatric illness and substance abuse, inpatient and outpatient management, psychotropic medication management, cognitive behavioral therapy, and electroconvulsive shock treatment (ECT) are all addressed during this intensive experience.

 - A core family medicine rotation which features dedicated preceptors, shadowing opportunities, and scheduled appointments with patients.
-The family medicine rotation in Augusta includes inter-professional education with pharmacy students.
-Click here to learn more!

 - An OB-GYN rotation during which students follow patients in labor & delivery, attend cesarean sections, and see office patients with an attending.
 The block includes high-risk OB rounds, lactation rounds, and exposure to fetal ultrasound and gynecological procedures.